learn-co-curriculum/dsc-analyzing-macbeth-project-pandas-v2-1/README.md

 # Project: Analyzing Macbeth

 For our first day and first data science project, we're going to do some rudimentry analysis of Shakespeare's classic play: Macbeth!
+You will get practice working with lists, condtionals and dictionaries, visualizing data, and thinking analytically about data.

 ## Objectives
-* Practice working with lists, condtionals and dictionaries
-* Practice visualizing data
-* Practice thinking analytically concerning data
+You will be able to:
+* Show mastery of the content covered in this section

 ### Getting the Data
-Here we briefly import a python package and use it to pull the transcript of Macbeth from the project Gutenberg website.
+Here we start by importing a python package and using it to pull the transcript of Macbeth from the project Gutenberg website.
 We also preview a few details about what is now stored in the variable macbeth; it's a string with 119,846 characters, the first 500 of which are printed below.

 ```python